aidabyte/Fitness-Tracker/README.md

 # Fitness Tracker Hw
-> An application that creates and tracks daily workouts by logging the multiple exercises that are put in for that day.
+> An application that creates and tracks daily workouts by logging the multiple exercises that are put in for that day into a database.
+In addition, you can view the page of the last seven workouts and their summary.

 ## Table of contents
 * [General info](#general-info)